lolzio5/Team05-RISCV-Final/README.md

 # (5) Limitations, Reflections and Improvements

-With the driving design and development principles outlined earlier focusing more on the ease of development, and keeping module operation logical, transparent and specialised has lead to potential inneficiencies and redundencies in the processor design.
+With the driving design and development principles focusing more on the ease of development, as well as keeping module operation logical, transparent and specialised, has lead to potential inneficiencies and redundencies in the processor design.

 ## (5.1) General